Translated by Hilary Keyes

 Anko or an (餡) as it is sometimes called, is a sweet paste that comes in red, green and many shades in between.
 Anko is typically made from azuki beans which have been boiled, mixed with sugar and then mashed and thickened into a paste.

-Though mixing the bean paste with sugar is considered the standard nowadays, during the Kamakura period (1185-1333), salt rather than sugar was used to make anko.
-During the Edo era (1603-1868), domestic manufacturing of sugar grew and sweet anko became the standard.
+Though mixing the bean paste with sugar is considered the standard nowadays, during the Kamakura period (1185-1333), salt was used to make anko.
+During the Edo era (1603-1868), domestic manufacturing of sugar increased and sweet anko became the standard.

 In those days anko was a luxury food and was said to be a treat that only those in the nobility were permitted to eat.